Kung Fu Zombie

-Kung Fu Zombie is a 1981 Hong Kong martial arts film written and directed by Hwa I Hung.
+Kung Fu Zombie is a 1981 comedy-themed Hong Kong martial arts film written and directed by Hwa I Hung.
 It stars Billy Chong as a martial artist who must fight supernatural foes.

+In the film, a thug is killed by the zombies which he planned to use in a revenge scheme.
+Various attempts to resurrect him, result first in the accidental creation of a vampire, and secondly in two spirits inhabiting the same body.

 Plot

 Pang, a martial artist, foils a robbery and sends thug Lu Dai to jail.
 Desiring revenge, Lu returns to the town and hires Wu Lung, a Taoist priest, to raise several zombies to fight Pang.
 The plan backfires when Lu is killed by his own trap.
 His ghost then haunts the priest and demands to be resurrected.

 Kwan Wei Long, a serial killer, enters the town looking to duel with Pang and is seemingly killed by him.
 Happy to find a suitable corpse, Wu Lung attempts to put Lu Dai's spirit into Long's body.
 Long, however, is so evil that he is reanimated as a free-willed vampire.

 When Pang's father dies, the priest uses his corpse to host Lu's spirit, but the ceremony is interrupted, and the thug and Pang's father share control of the body.
 Pang must now defeat the vampire and his father's possessed corpse.